bing-li-ai/AniGAN/README.md

 * `SOURCE_IMG_PATH`: path of the source image.
 Two examples are provided: `input_img_examples/1795111.png` and `input_img_examples/2773005.png`.
 * `REFERENCE_IMG_PATH`: path of the reference image.
 Two examples are provided: `input_img_examples/imgHQ11831.png` and `input_img_examples/imgHQ11853.png`.
 * `SAVE_PATH`: directory path to save the result image.
 Optional and default value is `result_dir`.

+## Datasets

+We build a new dataset called **face2anime**, which is larger and contains more diverse anime styles (e.g., face poses, drawing styles, colors, hairstyles, eye shapes, strokes, facial contours) than selfie2anime.
+The **face2anime** dataset contains 17,796 images in total, where the number of both anime-faces and natural photo-faces is 8,898.
+The anime-faces are collected from the Danbooru2019 dataset, which contains many anime characters with various anime styles.
+We employ a pretrained cartoon face detector to select images containing anime-faces.
+For natural-faces, we randomly select 8,898 female faces from the CelebA-HQ dataset.
+All images are aligned with facial landmarks and are cropped to size 128 × 128.
+We separate images from each domain into a training set with 8,000 images and a test set with 898 images.

+You can download the **face2anime** dataset from [Google Drive](https://drive.google.com/file/d/1Exc6QumR2r0aFUtfHOdAgle4F4I9zwF3/view?usp=sharing).

 ## Citation